Easy Honey Facial Skin Treatment

-Mineral salts are essential for maintenance of a healthy body and diets lacking in them can result in disease.
-Darker honey contains more mineral salts than lighter coloured honeys.
+Mineral salts are essential for the maintenance of a healthy body and diets lacking in them can result in disease.
+Darker honey contains more mineral salts than lighter coloured kinds of honey.
 Organic acids (malic, tartaric, citric, lactic, oxalic), proteins, vitamins (B2, B6, H, K and C), derivatives of chlorophyll, xanthophyll are also present in honey.
 Honey contains growth factors which are an essential requirement in the cell renewal process.

 The wonderful, inexpensive honey facial treat, that you carry out at home will benefit your skin health.
 Above all, over the counter facial treatments cannot compare.
 Enjoy!

 If you have any questions or queries, please do not hesitate to contact us.